American Football League playoffs: 1963 Championship

 The Chargers championship win is noted for being the only and most recent major sports championship won for the city of San Diego.
-No other city with at least two professional sports teams has a championship drought as long, as of 2020 (57 years).
+No other city with at least two major professional sports teams has a championship drought as long, as of 2024 (61 years).
 This is also the only time that the Chargers have beaten the Patriots in a postseason game.

 1964 Championship

 Mike Stratton's hit on San Diego Chargers running back Keith Lincoln set the stage for the Buffalo Bills and their first AFL championship.

 1965 Championship

 This was the last AFL Championship Game before the Super Bowl era began the following season and the last time a final pro football championship game was played in December.
-It was also the most recent championship won by a Buffalo-based professional sports team.
+It was also the most recent championship won by a Buffalo-based major professional sports team.